Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - Quarterstaff

 **Crushing Blow**: Whenever you critically hit a creature with *Nimbus Staff* or unarmed attacks, their armor class is reduced by 2 for a minute.

-_You get +1 to attack and damage rolls using this weapon_

 ---